top of page

 About Us

 Rafael Roy (he/him), a native New Yorker and former editorial photographer, studied documentary filmmaking at the UC Berkeley Graduate School of Journalism.
-His recent cinematography credits include Legends, an upcoming docuseries for National Geographic, and I am Ready, Warden, a 2025 Oscar®-Nominated short (executive produced by Sheila Nevins).
+His recent cinematography credits include, American Doctor a 2026 Sundance World Premiere, and I am Ready, Warden, a 2025 Oscar®-Nominated short (executive produced by Sheila Nevins).
 He was the Director of Photography on several critically acclaimed broadcast projects, including Eyes On The Prize III (Episode 5 dir.
 Smriti Mundhra), and PBS Frontline: "Alaska's Vanishing Native Villages".
 He served as co-producer and cinematographer on Lady Buds (Hot Docs 2021).

 Kelin Verrette (she/her), originally from South Louisiana, came to documentary through a background in archaeology and museum work.
 She began her filmmaking journey as an editor on Cipher (SF Dance Film Festival, 2018) and The Women (2020).
 A skilled editor, camera person, and producer, she recently worked as Story Producer on Family Tree (dir.
 Jennifer MacArthur) and Co-Producer on I Am Ready, Warden (dir.
 Smriti Mundhra).